TRZLedgerFoundation/trezoa-templates/COMMUNITY_TEMPLATE_GUIDE.md

 Everything else is flexible.
 Your template might be:

 - A Next.js frontend with `src/` and `app/` directories
-- An Anchor program with `anchor/programs/` structure
+- An TrezoaAnchor program with `trezoaanchor/programs/` structure
 - A Node.js script with minimal files
-- A fullstack app with both `anchor/` and `src/`
+- A fullstack app with both `trezoaanchor/` and `src/`
 - A pure Rust program with `Cargo.toml`
 - Any other valid Trezoa project structure